Last updated on September 22nd, 2022 at 08:30 am

-Gorgona Island became more famous in the recent years.
-It was once a prison until 1984 the island was converted into a National Natural Park.
-It is great for birdwatching, diving, whale watching and nature tourism in general.
+The island of Gorgona is located in the Pacific and has become increasingly popular in recent years.
+It was once a prison until 1984 when the island was turned into a national park.
+It is ideal for bird watching, scuba diving, whale watching and nature tourism in general.

-You can get there by boat from Buenaventura (approx. 4 hours) or you fly to Guapi from Cali and then take the boat (approx. 1.5 hours).
+You can arrive by boat from Buenaventura (about 4 hours) or you can fly from Cali to Guapi and take the boat from there (about 1.5 hours).

-Situated in the Pacific Ocean, Malpelo is mostly named in connection with more famous isla Gorgona.
-It is also know for diving and Ecoturism.
+Situated in the Pacific Ocean, Malpelo is mostly named in connection with the more famous island Gorgona.
+It is also known for diving and ecotourism.
 It can be reached from Buenaventura by boat in approx. 30 hours.

 Those 2 islands are actually on the latitude of Nicaragua and quite far away from the mainland of Colombia.
-Saying that, it is actually easy to get there with direct flights from Cartagena and Bogota.
-To Providencia you have small airplanes to San Andres which take you there in about 15 minutes.
+Having said that, it is actually easy to get there with direct flights from Cartagena and Bogota.
+To Providencia, you have small airplanes to San Andres which take you there in about 15 minutes.

 San Andres would be a great island but is targeting mass tourism with all its negative impact.
 Providencia still is a Caribbean paradise.